 - Scholarship applicants must be U.S. citizens or U.S. nationals prior to contracting as a scholarship Cadet.
-This is a statutory requirement; no waivers or exceptions are authorized.
-"U.S. Nationals" are persons born in American Samoa and Swains Island - Students who hold dual citizenship must be advised that when requested, they will be required to provide a statement to the Office of Personnel Management (OPM) investigator, or adjudicative authority, expressing their willingness to renounce dual citizenship.
+This is a statutory requirement no waivers or exceptions are authorized.
+"U.S. Nationals" are persons born in American Samoa and Swains Island. - Students who hold dual citizenship must declare that when requested, they will be required to provide a statement to the Office of Personnel Management (OPM) investigator, or adjudicative authority, expressing their willingness to renounce dual citizenship.
 Failure to do so may result in denial of a security clearance, which is a prerequisite for commissioning, and will result in disenrollment.

-Age:
+• Age:

-- Scholarship applicants must be at least 17 years of age within the first semester/quarter in which scholarship benefits are to begin.
-Students CANNOT contract until they have reached their 17th birthday. - Scholarship applicants must be under 31 years in the calendar year in which they are to be commissioned.
+• Scholarship applicants must be at least 17 years of age within the first semester/quarter in which scholarship benefits are to begin.
+Students will not contract until they have reached their 17th birthday.

+• Scholarship applicants must be under 31 years when they commission.
 This age limit is determined by law; therefore, it is non-waiverable.
-Example: a Mission Set 21 (MS21) applicant turns 31 years old in November 2021, he/she would be ineligible for a scholarship as the applicant must be under 31 during the calendar year he/she will be commissioning.
+Example: a Mission Set 25 (MS25) applicant turns 31 years old in November 2025; he/she would be ineligible for a scholarship as the applicant must be under 31 during the calendar year he/she will be commissioning.

-· Academic status:
+Academic status:

-· Scholarship applicants must be a high school graduate or possess the equivalent certificate before September first of the year of award.
+Scholarship applicants must be a high school graduate or possess the equivalent certificate before September 1 of the year of the period covered.

-Grade point Average (GPA):
+• Grade point Average (GPA):

-- High school unweighted GPA is used for four-year applicants.
+- High school unweighted GPA for four-year applicants.
 All others use the college GPA.
-The required high school unweighted Cumulative GPA (CGPA) for all high school applicants is 2.5. - The required CGPA and current GPA for scholarship consideration are 2.5 for students who have already established a college GPA from at least one full term of college. - A minimum 2.5 academic current and CGPA are required for the scholarship at the time of application.
-The applicant must also maintain the required current and CGPA before contracting. - · Waivers will be considered for insufficient GPAs.
-Waivers must be substantiated with other academic achievements. - Brigade Commanders (2nd Brigade is our program's higher headquarters) have the approval authority of on-campus GPA waivers down to 2.0. - Any waivers requested for below 2.0 GPA for on-campus applicants must go to Cadet Command For Approval.
-Cadet Command is the waiver approval authority for insufficient GPAs for Green to Gold and National High School Scholarship Programs applicants. - ROTC GPA is used for enrolled Cadets only.
+The required high school unweighted Cumulative GPA (CGPA) for all high school applicants is 2.5. - The required CGPA and current GPA for scholarship consideration are 2.5 for students who have already established a college GPA from at least -one full term of college. - A minimum 2.5 academic current and CGPA are required for the scholarship at the time of application.
+The applicant must also maintain the required current and CGPA before contracting.
+Waivers are possible for insufficient GPAs. - Waivers will show substantiation based on other academic achievements.
+Brigade Commanders have the approval authority of on-campus GPA waivers down to 2.0. - Any waivers requested for below 2.0 GPA for on-campus applicants must go to Cadet Command for Approval.
+Cadet Command is the waiver approval authority for insufficient GPAs for Green to Gold and National High School Scholarship Programs applicants. - ROTC GPA is for enrolled Cadets only.
 A minimum ROTC GPA of 3.0 is required for scholarship consideration.
 This is an eligibility requirement.

-· Medical Qualification:
+• Medical Qualification:

-• Scholarship applicants must successfully pass a medical examination reviewed by the Department of Defense Medical Examination Review Board (DODMERB) or be granted a medical waiver by Headquarters Cadet Command (HQCC).
-Procedures are outlined in Appendix A, reference R (located on the DODMERB document site - https://dodmerb.tricare.osd.mil/default.asp).
+- Scholarship applicants must successfully pass a medical examination reviewed by the Department of Defense Medical Examination Review Board (DODMERB) or by medical waiver by Headquarters Cadet Command (HQCC). - Procedures in Appendix A, reference R (located on the DODMERB document site https://dodmerb.tricare.osd.mil/default.asp).